kleinee/jns/README.md

 [Project Jupyter](https://jupyter.org) not only revolutionizes data-heavy research across domains - it also boosts personal productivity for problems on a much smaller scale.
 Due to openness it is an amazing platform for exploring concepts and learning new things.

 I started setting up a Jupyter Notebook Server on a [Raspberry Pi](https://www.raspberrypi.org) following [this blog post](https://arundurvasula.wordpress.com/2014/04/01/remote-ipython-notebook-with-raspberry-pi/) by Arun Durvasula.
-Convinced of the potential of the platform I started to follow the development.
+Convinced of the potential of the platform I followed the development.

-What started as a personal exercise soon turned taught me a great deal about the underlying architcture.
+My personal exercise soon taught me a great deal about the underlying architcture.
 Given Jupyter's complexity, speed of growth and scale it is remarkable that such a system runs fine on a Raspberry Pi.

 This repository isn't really anything genuine: I owe big thanks to many contributors in the Jupyter, Raspberry Pi, Linux, Python, Julia and greater Open Source communities for providing all the beautiful building blocks - small and large.